Emotional and Spiritual Aspects of Healing

 Truth

 Most of the patients who come into this office have had to deal with difficult situations in life.
 Health problems, whether life-threatening or not, can be very taxing emotionally, financially, and spiritually, for the patients and their loved ones.
-In our observation, patients who can face the truth about their situation handle illness more successfully.
+Patients who can face the truth about their situation handle illness more successfully.
 They are better equipped to make the changes needed; they are easier to advise, because they give accurate information about their condition and their compliance with the treatment.

 Patients can have many reasons to deceive themselves and others.
 For example, fear can play a role—pretending a frightening health problem doesn't exist.
 A desire to avoid making decisions or having confrontations can be a factor.
 Some patients exaggerate their compliance with their program out of a misguided desire to look good—to present the image of the “model” patient.
 Some patients want to avoid sadness so they pretend nothing is wrong.